 Today’s main hospital opened in 1998, licensed for 163 beds.
 The Extended Care Unit, which closed in 2003, was replaced by the Sam Karas Acute Rehabilitation Center.
 Our Level III Neonatal Intensive Care Unit opened in 2005 and currently is licensed for 15 beds.
 As it stands now, Natividad is licensed for 172 beds and employs approximately 1,000 permanent and temporary/per-diem employees providing care to the community.

-Natividad provides more than 137,000 patients with care and treatment each year, and handles more that 52,000 emergency visits annually.
+Natividad provides more than 137,000 patients with care and treatment each year, and handles more than 52,000 emergency visits annually.